 Therapy can be a mysterious process.
 There’s still a lot of stigma attached to the idea of seeking out a licensed therapist to help improve your mental health.
-This leaves many people confused about its benefits and what the process of therapy entails.
+This leaves many people confused about its benefits and what the process of online therapy entails.
 One of the questions that often comes up, is how frequently you should see your therapist to reap the benefits.

 Different Models of Therapy Require Different Timeframes

 This conversation requires discussing some of the different models, or modes, of therapy available.
 Some forms of therapy encourage more frequent or long-running meetings, like psychoanalysis, which you can continue for years.
 The most common model (cognitive behavioral therapy) follows a more defined course, encouraging once weekly sessions for 45 minutes, typically for a few months.

 Group, family, or couples therapy sessions can often run a bit longer depending on your needs and the availability of a therapist.
 These sessions can either be in person or completed via video session.
 The longer sessions of these formats, provides an opportunity for all involved to more fully share their experiences.
 This extra time often provides for a deeper understanding amongst participants in the group.
 It also allows a chance to try out new skills, while your therapist can observe and lend support.